GCS: Generalized Cache Coherence For Efficient Synchronization: Introduction

-To address this challenge, recent approaches have proposed efficient standalone lock services~\cite{lockservice1, lockservice2, lockservice3, netlock} that bypass the shared memory layer altogether.
-While these approaches achieve better performance scaling than layered approaches, they do not support applications designed for shared memory and still require accessing two separate services --- lock and shared memory --- resulting in sub-optimal performance.
+Prior software-based distributed shared memory (DSM) systems~\cite{1994kelehertWTC-treadmarks, munin, midway, gam} face a similar challenge.
+They choose to \emph{bypass} the cache-coherence layer and build optimized lock services that leverage weaker memory consistency models like PSO~\cite{gam} or release consistency~\cite{1992keleherISCA-releaseconsistency}.
+Two problems arise when adapting such services for disaggregated shared memory, leading to sub-optimal performance and application complexity.
+First, they require applications to interact with two distinct services --- cache-coherent shared memory and lock --- requiring careful modification of application logic to ensure correctness.
+Second, they cannot benefit from the efficient hardware-based cache-coherent interconnects featured in state-of-the-art disaggregated shared memory systems~\cite{mind, cxl}.
+While some recent distributed systems have explored hardware-based realization of their lock services~\cite{lockservice2, lockservice3, netlock}, they require additional hardware complexity in an already resource-constrained inter-compute interconnect (\S\ref{ssec:softwaredsm}).

-This raises the question: \emph{Is it possible to design a lock-based synchronization framework on shared disaggregated memory that is scalable and performant?} We answer the question in the affirmative with a principled redesign of lock-based synchronization, drawing on two key observations.
+This raises the question: \emph{Is it possible to design scalable and high-performance locks for disaggregated shared memory leveraging the existing cache-coherent substrates?} We answer the question in the affirmative with a principled redesign of lock-based synchronization, drawing on two key observations.